Did Your Car Insurance Company Deny Coverage?

 What Constitutes a Misrepresentation on Your Car Insurance Application?

 Florida law refers to misrepresentation as an ‘omission, concealment of fact, or incorrect statement.’

-In Florida, there are 7 main areas of misrepresentations the insurance company will look for:
+In Florida, there are 7 main areas of misrepresentation the insurance company will look for:

 - The condition of your vehicle

-- Where you keep your vehicle when it’s not being used (i.e. garaging location)
+- Where do you keep your vehicle when it’s not being used (i.e. garaging location)

 - Whether other drivers are driving the vehicle

 - If your child who’s at college in another state is the primary driver

 - If a child in the household is driving the vehicle

 - Whether you or the vehicle were in a car accident